on this page

 Scenario 9 - Independent procedure payable

-You see a patient to remove an etonogestrel subcutaneous implant on their left arm.
-On the same occasion, you implant a replacement hormonal implant in the same arm, through another incision.
+You see a patient to remove a subcutaneous foreign body from their left arm.
+On the same occasion, you insert a hormonal implant in the same arm, through another incision.

 The item descriptions say:

-- MBS item J - removal of etonogestrel subcutaneous implant, as an independent procedure
+- MBS item J - removal of subcutaneous foreign body, requiring incision and exploration, including closure of wound if performed, as an independent procedure

 - MBS item K - hormone implantation by cannula.